 -

-For large object scanning: A scanner with a wider field of view and moderate resolution will be more efficient, even if accuracy is slightly lower.
+For large object scanning like fender panels or engine bays: A scanner with a wider field of view and moderate resolution (≤0.5mm) will be more efficient, even if accuracy is slightly lower.

 -

-For general motorsport applications: A balance between accuracy, resolution, and speed ensures practical usability.
+For general motorsport applications: A balance between accuracy, resolution, (≤0.2mm for both) and speed (which includes our scanner's software quality) ensures practical usability.

 Conclusion

-The best 3D scanner is not necessarily the most expensive one—it’s the one that fits the requirements of the job.
+The best 3D scanner is not necessarily the most expensive one, it’s the one that fits the requirements of the job.
 A high-accuracy, high-resolution scanner with a small field of view might be less effective for scanning large areas compared to a lower-cost, lower-accuracy scanner with a larger field of view.
-Factors like scanner weight, portability, and wireless capability may also be important depending on the application.
-Before investing in a scanner, carefully evaluate its specifications and how they align with your intended use case.
+Factors like scanner weight, portability and wireless capability may also be important depending on your own personal application.
+Before investing in a scanner, carefully evaluate its specifications and how they align with your intended use case the best you can, but ultimately getting started with something to gain experience, even if it's not the 'perfect scanner you will keep forever' is still a valuable and worthy goal.